ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 ```
 {: codeblock}

-### Create an image from a volume of an existing instance
+### Creating an image from a volume of an existing instance
 {: #ifv-vpc-api-list-instance}

 You can also create an image from a boot volume that is attached to an existing instance.
 This procedure: